 Situated in the Sangre de Cristo foothills, at over 7,000 feet, Santa Fe is known for year round outdoor adventure, a vibrant arts scene and rich Native American history.
 The aptly nicknamed “City Different” provides some of the best dining, shopping, sightseeing, culture and outdoor adventures the Southwest has to offer.
 To help you make the most of your visit, we asked the Concierge Team at Four Seasons Resort Rancho Encantado Santa Fe, for insider tips on the best things to do, from sampling chili sauces to hiking the region’s beautiful trails.

 The most scenic spot in all of Santa Fe is at the top of the Ski Basin, where you can take in a breathtaking view higher than 12,000 feet (3,600 metres).
-The Camino Encantado Trail—located on the Resort property—as well as Tesuque Creek, Rio En Medio and the Dale Ball Trail System are excellent trails for hikers of various fitness levels.
+The Camino Encantado Trail, Tesuque Creek, Rio En Medio and the Dale Ball Trail System are excellent trails for hikers of various fitness levels.

 For adventure-seekers, whitewater rafting, mountain biking, hot air ballooning, skiing and snowboarding are all great options.
 Pair up with the Resort’s exclusive adventure team for different excursion options, from short, 90-minute hikes to full-day excursions.